pub trait SliceExt {

 fn get_offset_of_slice(&self, other: &Self) -> Option<usize>

-is a zero-length slice, or is not inside self
+If other is a zero-length slice, or is not inside self, this returns None.

 §Example